Artificial insemination: History

-General
+Patients and gamete donors

-The sperm used in artificial insemination may be provided by either the woman's husband or partner (partner sperm) or by a known or anonymous sperm donor (see sperm donation (donor sperm)).
-The beneficiaries of artificial insemination are women who desire to give birth to their own child who may be single, women who are in a lesbian relationship or women who are in a heterosexual relationship but with a male partner who is infertile or who has a physical impairment which prevents full intercourse from taking place.
-Artificial insemination techniques were originally used mainly to assist heterosexual couples to conceive where they were having difficulties.
-With the advancement of techniques in this field, notably ICSI, the use of artificial insemination for such couples has largely been rendered unnecessary.
+There are multiple methods used to obtain the semen necessary for artificial insemination, and the sperm used in artificial insemination may be provided by the recipient patient's partner or by a sperm donor whose identity is known or unknown.

+Artificial insemination techniques were originally used mainly to assist heterosexual couples to conceive where they were having difficulties, but with the advancement of techniques in this field, notably ICSI, the use of artificial insemination for such couples has largely been rendered unnecessary.
 However, there are still reasons why a couple would seek to use artificial insemination using the male partner's sperm.
 In the case of such couples, before artificial insemination is turned to as the solution, doctors will require an examination of both the male and female involved in order to remove any and all physical hindrances that are preventing them from naturally achieving a pregnancy including any factors which prevent the couple from having satisfactory sexual intercourse.
 The couple is also given a fertility test to determine the motility, number, and viability of the male's sperm and the success of the female's ovulation.
 From these tests, the doctor may or may not recommend a form of artificial insemination.
 The results of investigations may, for example, show that the woman's immune system may be rejecting her partner's sperm as invading molecules.
 Women who have issues with the cervix – such as cervical scarring, cervical blockage from endometriosis, or thick cervical mucus – may also benefit from artificial insemination, since the sperm must pass through the cervix to result in fertilization.

-Nowadays artificial insemination in humans is mainly used as a substitute for sexual intercourse for women without a male partner who wish to have their own children and who do so where sperm from a sperm donor is used.
-Donor sperm may be used in other ways, such as IVF and ICSI and a woman having a baby by a sperm donor will usually also have these methods available to her as alternatives to artificial insemination.
+Nowadays artificial insemination in humans is mainly used as a substitute for sexual intercourse for women without a male partner who wish to have their own children—such as women in lesbian relationships and single women — and thus where sperm from a sperm donor is used.

-Intracervical insemination is the easiest and most common insemination technique and can be used in the home for self-insemination without medical practitioner assistance.
-Compared with natural insemination (i.e., insemination by sexual intercourse), artificial insemination can be more expensive and more invasive, and may require professional assistance.
+In 2016, an article was published in Seventeen magazine that highlighted the story of Kacie Saxer-Taulbee, a teenager conceived from a sperm donor father.
+Using her donor's cryobank number in the Donor Sibling Registry, she managed to find other siblings conceived from the same donor.
+They became known as the "5010ers" and formed a Facebook group to keep in touch.